We Started our Cybersecurity Internship Program

 What’s next after completing your cybersecurity internship with Infocyte?

-Myself and my family are moving to Seattle and I’m joining Google as a developer.
+My family and I, are moving to Seattle and I’m joining Google as a developer.

 How did you find out about the Infocyte internship program?